vr-voyage/vrchat-worldlock-autosetup/README.md

 # About

-This tool allows you to setup world-locked items on your avatar, meaning that the items won't move after making them appear.
+This tool allows you to setup world-locked items on your avatar, meaning that placed items won't move until you put them away.
-While plenty of documentation exist on how to setup such items, the process is still tedious, so I made a tool that :
+While plenty of documentation exist on how to setup items that way, the process is still tedious, so I made a tool that :

-* Setup the hierarchy
+* Setup the hierarchy.
-* Create the animations
+* Create the animations.
-* Setup the FX animator (creating it if it's doesn't exist)
+* Setup the FX animator (creating it if it's doesn't exist).
-* Setup the SDK3 menu parameters
+* Setup the SDK3 menu parameters.
-* Add the SDK3 menu buttons
+* Add the SDK3 menu buttons.

+The tool will copy the avatar, and any modified asset, and will perform modifications on these copies only.

-As always, backup the items and avatars you'll use with this tool.
+Still, as always, backup the items and avatars you'll use with this tool.
 I only tested it on MY avatars.
 So far, so long, no problems arised, but you might encounter bugs I haven't.

-Locking items with particles work on Quest, but it still pretty limited.
+Locking items with particles work with Quest avatars, but it still pretty limited.
 If you don't want to have a "Very Poor" rated avatar, the limits are 200 polygons for Quest users, 2500 for PC users.

 Locking items with constraints has no such limitations but only work on PC at the moment.

 # Requirements